wakitosh/SimilarItems/README.md

     - `Allow` (Default): Shows the highest-scoring items, even if they are from the same series.
     - `Exclude`: Hides same-title items to maximize diversity.
 If this results in zero candidates, the block will be filled with a random selection of items instead.
 - **Light jitter**: (Default: Off) If enabled, the final list is sampled from a slightly larger pool of top-scoring items, causing the order and selection to vary subtly on each page reload.
+- **Candidate pool multiplier**: Defines how large the candidate pool for jittering should be, as a multiple of the display limit.
+For example, with a limit of 6 and a multiplier of 1.5, the final 6 items will be randomly selected from the top 9 candidates (6 * 1.5).

 #### Mappings